 Independent judiciary

-Public servants and politicians who violate the law and engage in corrupt practices are not prosecuted with sufficient consistency but occasionally attract negative press.
-The Integrity Commission is responsible for holding public servants and politicians accountable for the allocation of public funds through contracts.
-However, its effectiveness is hindered by a lack of political will in the legislature.
-Additionally, parliamentarians face criticism for failing to act on the findings and recommendations presented in reports by the Auditor-General to parliament.
-Weak legislation allows for little accountability, as the standards set do not readily lead to prosecution under existing laws.
-In general, successful prosecution of corrupt acts, particularly among high-ranking officials, is uncommon.
+Public servants and politicians who violate the law and engage in corrupt practices are not consistently prosecuted, but do occasionally attract negative press.
+The Integrity Commission (IC) is responsible for holding public servants and politicians accountable for the allocation of public funds through contracts.
+However, its effectiveness is hindered by a lack of political will in the legislature and by government politicians’ public disparagement of IC commissioners.
+Additionally, parliamentarians face criticism for failing to act on the findings and recommendations presented in reports by the Auditor-General’s Department (AGD) to Parliament.
+Weak legislation allows little accountability, as the standards set do not readily lead to prosecution under existing laws.
+Successful prosecution of corrupt acts, particularly among high-ranking officials, is uncommon.
+The 2023 LAPOP survey showed that Jamaicans continue to believe that corruption is common among public officials; 66% said they believed more than half of the country’s politicians were corrupt, and 86% agreed that political corruption was generalized.
+Only 46% of the Jamaican population agreed that the judicial system would prosecute criminals.

 Prosecution of office abuse